RichardA1/NaviPal-AI-Assistant/README.md

 [![YouTube](http://i.ytimg.com/vi/SLpDSxgNKxc/hqdefault.jpg)](https://www.youtube.com/watch?v=SLpDSxgNKxc)

-Take a moment to watch me walk through a demo of how NaviPal works.

 🥰 Meet NaviCoin: A Meme for Robo-Friends

 Building robo friends takes time, materials, workshops, tools and soldering iron and love!
-So we thought it would be swell to launch my very own coin on Solana and Binance.
+So we thought it would be swell to launch my very own coin on Binance.
 NaviCoin represents pure robot love energy, it is like an electric hug 🥰🫂 right inside your wallet.
-I hold 40% of supply, will sell some to pay for develolment and hold some for later.
-NaviCoin has no utility, its justa meme friends.
+We will hold 40% of supply, will sell 20% to pay for develolment and hold some for later.
+NaviCoin has no utility, its just a meme for friends.

+You can find NaviCoin below:

 Binance address:
-Solana address:
+Binance link:

 # Follow Us On Socials